Sujeev-Uthayakumar/p2p-video-streaming/README.md

-# Peer-to-Peer Video Streaming Service
+# Secure Video Streaming Service

 ## Overview

-This project is a peer-to-peer (P2P) video streaming service, designed to facilitate direct video streaming between users.
+This project is a secure peer-to-peer (P2P) video streaming service, designed to facilitate direct video streaming between users.
 The frontend is built using React, providing a dynamic and responsive user interface.
 The backend is powered by `simple-peer`, `Express.js`, and `Node.js`, ensuring efficient handling of peer-to-peer connections and server-side functionalities.

 ## Features